Performing Instance Restore

 To restore a VM instance from a cloud-native snapshot, Veeam Backup for Google Cloud uses native Google Cloud capabilities.
 To restore a VM instance from an image-level backup, Veeam Backup for Google Cloud performs the following steps:

-- Deploys a worker instance in the Google Cloud region in which the restored VM instance will reside.
+- Deploys a worker instance within the worker project in the Google Cloud region in which the restored VM instance will reside.

 - Creates empty persistent disks and attaches them to the worker instance.